 Day 8 after cO2 Laser Resurfacing Recovery: More improvement on this day.
 The only concern would be the nose and any areas that didn’t look like the rest of the skin.
 We aren’t out of the woods yet.
 Even though you could have good healing at this time, scarring could develop later.
 Some signs of scarring are skin thickening, severe itching, pain and blistering that occurs after your skin is healed over.
 Topical or Oral Antibiotics, steroid creams are some of the solutions to this issues.
 We would want to see you if there are any problems.

 She is still doing well.
 Now we just want to look out for some of the things I mentioned regarding scarring above.
 This is where having a doctor that you can get a hold of is so important.
 My cell phone is on my voice mail and I can always be reached via email.
 In terms of her question, vaseline can really be used for about 2 weeks.
 If the skin is pink and healed over, you could start your regular not abrasive, gentle skin care at day 7 at the earliest.
+We recommend something similar to Cetaphil Gentle Cleanser and Lotion.
+The key is using something gentle and hypoallergenic.
 There should be no crusting or any raw areas when you start your regular skin care.
 The topicals (retin A, epiquin / hydroquinone, and hydrocortisone) should not be started until 4 weeks later.
 At the earliest you could do it at 2 weeks but you need to carry out test spots to see if they are causing any irritation.
 The small 1-2 cm diameter test spots should have 2-3 days to assess whether there is any irritation from starting the topicals too early.
 If there is no irritation you could start the topicals early.
 Breakouts are handled by antibiotics such as clindamycin, doxycyline, minocycline, tetracycline.

 Day 12 after cO2 Laser Resurfacing Recovery: The pink color is subsiding and much more manageable.
 The signs of scarring and breakouts are continually watched for and any issues should be brought up with the doctor.
 We can be Contacted here and our phone number is 425-990-3223.